danieldavidson/SecureCodingDojo-Wiki/Home.md

 - "Insecure.Inc" is a Java site that demonstrates simple exploits based on SANS Top 25/OWASP Top 10
 - "Hacker's Den" is a Serverless application for more advanced users based on OWASP Top 10
 - "Security Code Review 101" is a static web site that runs directly from the Dojo Github
+- "Red Team/Blue Team" is an insecure container image

 The Secure Coding Dojo is primarily intended as a delivery platform for developers and here's why: